WonhoZhung/starter-academic/content/post/bayesian-deep-learning-and-a-probabilistic-perspective-of-generalization/index.md

 title: Bayesian Deep Learning and a Probabilistic Perspective of Generalization
 date: 2021-09-19T14:47:13.246Z
-summary: This post is based on a paper "Bayesian Deep Learning and a Probabilistic Perspective of Generalization" by Andrew Gordon Wilson  and Pavel Izmailov at NIPS 2020.
+summary: This post is based on a paper "Bayesian Deep Learning and a Probabilistic Perspective of Generalization" by Andrew Gordon Wilson and Pavel Izmailov at NeurIPS 2020.
 draft: false
 featured: false
 tags: